Chapter 12.24

 “Collar” means the ring of trunk tissue that surrounds a lateral branch at its point of attachment to the stem.

-“Commission” means the parks, recreation and cemetery commission.
+“Commission” means the community services commission.

 “Compaction” means compression of the soil structure by any means that creates an upper layer that is impermeable.